trbehera/docs/docs/client-sdk/client-sdk-api-reference.md

 ### Execute SDO SDK Onboarding Protocol
 The Application invokes this API to begin the onboarding process that is, TO1.
 The onboarding process has completed successfully when this function returns `SDO_SUCCESS`.
 If this API returns an error, the Application may retry the onboarding process by calling this API again immediately or after a sleep/reset cycle as determined by the use case.
 The SDK will invoke the Application error callback if an error occurs in this phase.
-Additionally, module-specific callbacks will be invoked when Service Information is received from the Owner Server during the course of the TO2 stage.
+Additionally, module-specific callbacks will be invoked when Service Information is received from the Owner Server during the TO2 stage.
 These callbacks are invoked in the context of the callers thread and the callbacks must not call any SDK APIs since the SDK is not yet re-entrant.

 _**Syntax**_
 `sdoSdkStatus sdoSdkRun(void);`